-AFL legend Anthony Koutoufides says good health is 80% nutrition.
-Here’s what he’s learned about living a vital and balanced life.
+The AFL legend says health is 80% nutrition.
+Here’s what he’s learned about living a balanced life.

 As a star player for the Carlton Football Club for 16 years, Anthony Koutoufides solidified his place in AFL history as one of the best players of all time.
 Since his first game in 1992, right through to his retirement from the game in 2007, he played in almost every position and contributed greatly to Carlton’s success with his strong mark, powerful kick and fighting fitness.